So, what are the top medieval movies of all time?

 Last year Total Film compiled its top 16 “epic medieval movies” which you can see by clicking HERE.
-I’ve gone through some of my favorite films based in the Middle Ages before and while I agree with some of the choices in Total Film, I’ve got some differences.
+I’ve gone through some of my favourite films based in the Middle Ages before and while I agree with some of the choices in Total Film, I’ve got some differences.

 In first place, they put Black Death – a tale of the worst pestilence to hit medieval Europe.
 This was a plague that devastated cities from the Byzantine empire to England.
 A young monk, in the movie, hears of people mysteriously surviving the plague and goes to investigate.
 The lead actor is Sean Bean, who you may have caught in the Lord of the Rings and it also features Eddie Redmayne, who starred in the TV adaptation of Pillars of the Earth.